FA Cup: Sponsorship

 Since the start of the 1994–95 season, the FA Cup has been sponsored.
-However, to protect the identity of the competition, the sponsored name has always included 'The FA Cup' in addition to the sponsor's name, unlike sponsorship deals for the League Cup where the word 'cup' is preceded by only the sponsor's name.
-Sponsorship deals run for four years, though – as in the case of E.ON – one-year extensions may be agreed.
-Emirates Airline has been the sponsor since 2015, initially renaming the competition as 'The Emirates FA Cup', unlike previous editions, which included 'The FA Cup in association with E.ON' and 'The FA Cup with Budweiser'.
-The Emirates sponsorship deal, originally scheduled to terminate in 2018, was later extended three times until 2021, 2024, 2028.
+However, to protect the identity of the competition, the sponsored name has always included 'The FA Cup' in addition to the sponsor's name unlike sponsorship deals for the League Cup, where the word 'Cup' is preceded by the sponsor's name (eg. Milk Cup).
+Sponsorship deals run for four years, though – as in the case of E.ON – extensions may be agreed.
+Emirates has been the sponsor since 2015, renaming the competition as 'The Emirates FA Cup' unlike previous editions, which was called 'The FA Cup sponsored by E.ON' or 'The FA Cup with Budweiser'.
+The Emirates' sponsorship deal, originally scheduled to terminate in 2018, was later extended three times until 2021, 2024, and 2028.
+The 2020 edition final was renamed as the 'Heads Up FA Cup final' to promote mental health awareness.